7 Remarkable Benefits of Hot Tub After Workout: The Ultimate Guide

 2. Overheating

-3. Delayed recovery from certain injuries
+3. Delayed recovery from specific injuries

 4. Hygiene and cleanliness